Gordon Raphael: 2010s: Further international work and original music

 In January 2010, Raphael went to Cape Town, South Africa, to produce the debut album Shark by indie rock band The Plastics.

-In 2011-2012, Raphael worked in San Antonio, Texas with Education, The Dirty Clergy, Ill Prospekt and Victoria Celestine.
+In 2011–2012, Raphael worked in San Antonio, Texas with Education, The Dirty Clergy, Ill Prospekt and Victoria Celestine.
 He then met Ricky Berger and co-engineered her new collection of songs.
-Around the time of Hurricane Sandy, he was back for a rare visit to Manhattan producing an album for Lewis Lazar, then luckily being called to his beloved Seattle for an album with Ben Ireland (a drummer that Raphael worked closely with in many of his own musical bands including Mental Mannequin, The Tears of Gloom, and Sky Cries Mary).
-Whilst in the Pacific Northwest, Raphael was introduced to The Tempers, a "wild-electronic band of brother and sisters" and recorded three demos with them.
+Around the time of Hurricane Sandy, he was back for a rare visit to Manhattan producing an album for Lewis Lazar, then luckily being called to his beloved Seattle for an album with Ben Ireland (a drummer that Raphael worked closely with in his own bands including Mental Mannequin, The Tears of Gloom, and Sky Cries Mary).
+Whilst in the Pacific Northwest, Raphael was introduced to The Tempers, a "wild-electronic band of brother and twin sisters" and was thrilled to record 6 interstellar electronic rock songs with them.

-In May 2013, he went to Lima, Perú, to record a Peruvian new band called Los Outsaiders.
-In October 2013, he went to Seattle, Washington, and recorded a 7-song EP with Red Martian.
-In April 2014, Raphael went to Mexico City and recorded a 6-song EP with the up-and-coming band Sol Flamingo while simultaneously filming a small documentary on "the making" of it with Montreal based filmmaker Patrick Barbeau.
+In May 2013, he went to Lima, Peru, to record a Peruvian new band called Los Outsaiders.
+In October 2013, he went to Seattle, Washington, and recorded a seven-song EP with Red Martian.
+In April 2014, Raphael went to Mexico City and recorded a six-song EP with the up-and-coming band Sol Flamingo while simultaneously filming a small documentary on "the making" of it with Montreal based filmmaker Patrick Barbeau.

-Raphael performed at British & Irish Modern Music Institute in Berlin (BIMM) in March 2016.
+Raphael gave a production master-class at British & Irish Modern Music Institute in Berlin (BIMM) in March 2016.

-In March 2018, Raphael released his "first proper solo album" SLEEP ON THE RADIO via Zero Hours Records in London.
-This record was mostly recorded in Buenos Aires.

-Then a fortunate development occurred when rising Argentinian musician Rocco Posca asked Raphael to produce his new album, Fervor for Sony Music.
-In June 2018, these recording sessions began, and on the first day Maria Florencia Silva, one of the musicians on SLEEP ON THE RADIO offered to start a new band with Raphael, called The Wild Cards which toured throughout South America in 2018.
+A fortunate development occurred when rising Argentinian musician Rocco Posca asked Raphael to produce his new album, Fervor for Sony Music.
+In June 2018, these recording sessions began, and on the first day guitarist Maria Florencia Silva, offered to start a new band with Raphael, called The Wild Cards which toured briefly through South America.

 On January 1, 2019, Raphael released his album I Lick The Moog, which had been recorded in his old NYC Studio Transporterraum during Christmas 2000, four months before the recording of The Strokes Is This It began.
-At that time Raphael, was actually living in the studio, in a basement under Avenue A. The album contains some songs, mixed with experimental soundscapes and electronic atmosphere's created on his beloved Arp Odyssey, a Jupiter 6 and Mini Moog.
+At that time Raphael, was actually living in the studio, in a basement under Avenue A. The album contains outsider-rock songs, mixed with experimental soundscapes and electronic atmospheres created on his beloved Arp Odyssey, a Jupiter 6 and Mini Moog.

-Gordon Raphael's memoir The World Is Going To Love This - Up From The Basement With The Strokes, will be published by Wordville in 2022.
+As of June 1, 2025 Gordon Raphael has 15 albums of his own music on all streaming platforms, as well as 4 EPs and 12 singles.